My Life for Ireland: Cast

+Production

+The film was shot between August and November 1940 in Maulbronn, state of Baden-Württemberg.
+Actor Will Quadflieg wrote in his 1976 autobiography that the explosives specialist who would plant scheduled land mines during the battle scene between the Irish and English at the end of the film had left the filming team during preparations when he was unexpectedly drafted into the military.
+As a result without him, several actors during the filming of that scene were genuinely wounded or had died because of the mine explosions, and these scenes made it into the film.
+Quadflieg claimed that the incident was pipened down.

 Propaganda

 This film contributed to the era of anti-British films made by Nazi Germany.
 In this film, as in Der Fuchs von Glenarvon, the British are depicted as brutal and unscrupulous but no match for the "earthy" Irish race.
 A British officer, for instance, abandons an Irish sergeant on the battlefield, taking the last water bottle with him, and is later shown winning a VC.
 It lacks, however, the cruder propaganda of later films, such as Carl Peters and Ohm Krüger, when Hitler had given up hope of making peace with Great Britain.
-The anti-British atmosphere of Der Fuchs von Glenarvon, for example, can be judged from its opening sequence, which depicts a meeting of Irish revolutionaries:ASSEMBLY: We must build new roadsLEADER: With what shall we build new roads?ASSEMBLY: With the bones of our enemy!LEADER: And who is our enemy?ASSEMBLY: England!
+The anti-British atmosphere of Der Fuchs von Glenarvon, for example, can be judged from its opening sequence, which depicts a meeting of Irish revolutionaries:ASSEMBLY: We must build new roads.LEADER: With what shall we build new roads?ASSEMBLY: With the bones of our enemy!LEADER: And who is our enemy?ASSEMBLY: England!

 Some German viewers in ethnically mixed areas expressed fears that it would stimulate Poles to rebellion.
 The film, however, enjoyed a positive response from many audiences.